Martin Port: Early life

-Career & Achievements
+Career and achievements

 Martin founded the Masternaut UK business with hardware bought from French firm, Masternaut France, and began developing software from an operational centre in Leeds, UK.
 Masternaut UK was one of the first UK companies to offer software-as-a-service, with its web-based vehicle tracking solutions.

-As the UK Managing Director, Martin took Masternaut UK from a small startup in 2002 to become one of the UK’s fastest growing businesses, with places in The Sunday Times Tech Track 100 in 2007, 2008 and 2009.
-Martin’s entrepreneurial endeavours were recognised in 2008 when he won the prestigious Ernst and Young Entrepreneur of the Year Award for Technology and Communications, and in 2010, with an IoD Director of the Year Award as a Runner up "Highly Commended" in the Small and Medium Size Enterprise category.
+As the UK Managing Director, Martin took Masternaut UK from a small startup in 2002 to become one of the UK's fastest growing businesses, with places in The Sunday Times Tech Track 100 in 2007, 2008 and 2009.
+Martin's entrepreneurial endeavours were recognised in 2008 when he won the prestigious Ernst and Young Entrepreneur of the Year Award for Technology and Communications, and in 2010, with an IoD Director of the Year Award as a Runner up "Highly Commended" in the Small and Medium Size Enterprise category.
 His company also attained a 2009 place in the Deloitte Technology Fast 500 EMEA.
 Martin Port also made headlines in 2009 having been chosen as one of Dell's 'Heroes' on their Take Your Own Path (TYOP) global campaign, which shun the light on extraordinary entrepreneurs.

 Martin founded BigChange to help business owners get rid of paperwork and inefficiencies.
-He served as CEO until 2021, when he moved into a Chairman role.
+He served as CEO until 2021, when he moved into a chairman role.
 He remains a significant shareholder in the business.

 Since selling a majority stake in BigChange in 2021, Martin Port has invested in a number of companies as an angel investor.
 These include online tradesperson marketplace Rated People and data analytics provider Panintelligence.

-In 2020, BigChange was recognised for innovation in the Queen’s Awards for Enterprise, the UK's highest official awards for British businesses.
-The company also won the Yorkshire Post’s Best Company 2021 in the £10m to £50m category.
+In 2020, BigChange was recognised for innovation in the Queen's Awards for Enterprise, the UK's highest official awards for British businesses.
+The company also won the Yorkshire Post's Best Company 2021 in the £10m to £50m category.
 In the GP Bullhound Northern Tech Awards 2021, BigChange was recognised as one of the Top 15 Fastest Growing Larger Technology Companies in the North of England Scotland and Ireland.
 It was also named in the Deloitte Technology Fast 50 in 2017 and 2018, and featured in the Sunday Times Tech Track 100 for three years in a row.